 The Book Thief is one of the most incandescent books of this era.
 The writing is out of this world, and the structure of this novel is a stroke of genius.
-Though you need to be in the right mindset to read this book, it can be depressing, The Book Thief is one of my favorite books!
+Though you need to be in the right mindset to read this novel, it can be depressing; The Book Thief is one of my favorite books!
 Markus Zusak has a way of shaping words together to make such beauty that it’s as though each page is a canvas of its own.
 He is a true artist who has inspired me to become a better writer.

-This novel is one that teaches the lessons of family, love, sacrifice, hardship, and survival.
-It’ll make you smile, cry, shout, whisper, pray, hope and wish for a fairytale ending.
-Once read, The Book Thief will hold onto your heart and never let go.
-It’s a book that should have more recognition and one that should be read by all who have a love for Historical Fiction!
+The Book Thief is a novel that teaches readers the lessons of family, love, sacrifice, hardship, and survival.
+It’ll make you smile, cry, shout, whisper, pray, hope, and wish for a fairytale ending.
+Once read, The Book Thief will hold onto your heart and never let you go.
+It’s a book that should have more recognition and be read by all who love historical fiction!